bahadraksakal/Bahis-Oyunu-Tuttur-Kazan-BahoxBet/README.md

 #### [EN]

-## 2\.
-My Class Spring Term Project Bet Game Guess Right And Win BahoxBet
+## 2nd Grade Spring Semester Project Bet Game Guess Right And Win BahoxBet

 1. ### Technology and Languages Used in the Project: